 Coordinator for Student Activities and Engagement

-Bethel College, North Newton, KS is currently accepting applications for the position of Coordinator for Student Activities and Engagement with anticipation for the position to begin July 1, 2019.
+Bethel College, North Newton, KS is currently accepting applications for the position of Coordinator for Student Activities and Engagement.

 This position is a full-time, live-in, exempt position.
 The Coordinator serves as the primary advisor to the Bethel College Student Government Association, and has general responsibility for the planning and implementation of various activities, events, and programs that support the co-curricular learning of Bethel College students.
 The Coordinator provides programs, services, and initiatives designed to encourage and engage students from populations that may sit at the margins of the Bethel College community.
 Cross-Cultural Engagement and Inclusion is dedicated to increasing awareness, promoting support, and creating opportunities for interaction and dialogue between the various cultures on campus to increase the cultural competence of the Bethel community.
 This is achieved by working directly with students and campus/community stakeholders.